This Old Man Comes Rolling Home: Initial productions

 Hewett wrote the first draft of "This Old Man", her first full-length play, in 1957, but it was burned with all her other work in early 1958 by her partner Les Flood.
-She resumed the play in her university room overlooking the New Fortune Theatre while she was supposed to be working on her Masters of Arts Thesis in 1965.
-She had lived in Redfern from 1949 to 52, and was impressed by the indomitable spirit, resilience and camaraderie of the working-poor community of Redfern, who lived under vulnerable and difficult slum conditions.
+She resumed the play in her university room overlooking the New Fortune Theatre while she was supposed to be working on her Masters of Arts Thesis.
+It was submitted under the pseudonym of "Liz Trigg" to the Mary Gilmore Award for a three-act play in 1964, and commended.

+She had lived in Redfern from 1949 to 1952, and was impressed by the indomitable spirit, resilience and camaraderie of the working-poor community of Redfern, who lived under vulnerable and difficult slum conditions.
 The Dockertys were based on a family who lived just down the street.

 The play is written in the style of romantic naturalism, with "symbolism, surrealism and theatricality".
-There are touches of socialist realism, in the elevation of the working class, the disparagement of class traitors like George, the industrial action to save Tom’s job, and the slogan writing episode.
-The Greek chorus of women from the Hen’s Lounge and the recitals of bush poetry were departures from the expected style of the time.
+There are touches of socialist realism, in the elevation of the working class, the disparagement of class traitors like George, the industrial action to save Tom's job, and the slogan writing episode.
+The Greek chorus of women from the Hen's Lounge and the recitals of bush poetry were departures from the expected style of the time.
 English-trained actors had difficulty coming to terms with the idiom and accents of traditional Australian culture.

 Apart from the fairytale elements, the play was a fair description of family life in a disadvantaged area, when one of the adults is disabled by alcoholism.
 The critically acclaimed British and American TV series "Shameless", shown from 2004, had a similar theme and dynamic.

 Even in 1968, at the time of the first Sydney performance, the "old Sydney" and its slums were disappearing.
-The influential theatre critic Harry Kippax was famously heard to say when departing the theatre, “Old old old, get me a taxi.”
+The influential theatre critic Harry Kippax was famously heard to say when departing the theatre, "Old old old, get me a taxi."
 Challenged as being out-of-date, Hewett seldom wrote about the urban working class again.